Universal Music Group: 2007–2012: UMG acquisitions and EMI purchase

 In June 2007, UMG acquired Sanctuary, which eventually became UMG's entertainment merchandising and brand management division, Bravado.
-The company represents artists such as Justin Bieber, Lady Gaga, and Kanye West, and has partnered with retailers including Barneys, Bloomingdale's and Selfridges.

-In 2008, Universal Music Group agreed to make its catalog available to Spotify, then a new streaming service, for use outside the U.S. on a limited basis.
+In 2008, Universal Music Group agreed to make its catalogue available to Spotify, then a new streaming service, for use outside the U.S. on a limited basis.

 Doug Morris stepped down from his position as CEO on January 1, 2011.
 Former chairman/CEO of Universal Music International Lucian Grainge was promoted to CEO of the company.
-Grainge later replaced him as chairman on March 9, 2011.
+Grainge later replaced Morris as chairman on March 9, 2011.
 Morris became the next chairman of Sony Music Entertainment on July 1, 2011.
 With Grainge's appointment as CEO at UMG, Max Hole was promoted to COO of UMGI, effective July 1, 2010.
-Starting in 2011 UMG's Interscope Geffen A&M Records began signing contestants from American Idol.
 In January 2011, UMG announced it was donating 200,000 master recordings from the 1920s to 1940s to the Library of Congress for preservation.
 In 2011, EMI agreed to sell its recorded music operations to Universal Music Group for £1.2 billion ($1.9 billion) and its music publishing operations to a Sony-led consortium for $2.2 billion.
 Among the other companies that had competed for the recorded music business was Warner Music Group which was reported to have made a $2 billion bid.
 IMPALA opposed the merger.
 In March 2012, the European Union opened an investigation into the acquisition The EU asked rivals and consumer groups whether the deal would result in higher prices and shut out competitors.

 On September 21, 2012, the sale of EMI to UMG was approved in the European Union and the United States by the European Commission and Federal Trade Commission respectively.
 However, the European Commission approved the deal only under the condition the merged company divest one third of its total operations to other companies with a proven track record in the music industry.
 UMG divested Mute Records, Parlophone, Roxy Recordings, MPS Records, Cooperative Music, Now That's What I Call Music!, Jazzland, Universal Greece, Sanctuary Records, Chrysalis Records, EMI Classics, Virgin Classics, and EMI's European regional labels to comply with this condition.
-UMG retained The Beatles (formerly of Parlophone) and Robbie Williams (formerly of Chrysalis).
+UMG retained the Beatles (formerly of Parlophone) and Robbie Williams (formerly of Chrysalis).
 The Beatles catalogue was transferred to UMG's newly formed Calderstone Productions, while Williams' catalogue was transferred to Island Records.